 - RH Negative Disease - The mother develops antibodies against her baby

 - Preterm Labor - Mother’s body tries to deliver the baby before reaching full development

 - Group B Streptococcus - Bacterial infection in the vagina

 - Placenta Previa - When the cervix is clogged by the covering layer of the uterus

 - Gestational Diabetes - Mother’s body does not make enough insulin

-Supplemental short term disability are the policy types most in demand but hardest to acquire.
-The policies cover normal childbirth, in addition to complication.
+Supplemental short term disability is the policy type most in demand but hardest to acquire.
+The policies cover normal childbirth, in addition to complications.
 The one caveat that prevents more women from taking advantage is the requirement to purchase through payroll deduction at work.
 Ask your employer to give you this option!